SIST EN 17199-5:2019

 Workplace exposure - Measurement of dustiness of bulk materials that contain or release respirable NOAA or other respirable particles - Part 5: Vortex shaker method

-This European Standard provides the methodology for measuring and characterizing the dustiness of bulk materials that contain or release nano-objects or submicrometer particles, under standard and reproducible conditions and specifies for that purpose the vortex shaker method.
+This document describes the methodology for measuring and characterizing the dustiness of bulk materials that contain or release respirable NOAA or other respirable particles, under standard and reproducible conditions and specifies for that purpose the vortex shaker method.

 a) the measurement of the respirable dustiness mass fraction,

-b) the determination of the mass-based dustiness index of respirable particles in the size range from about 10 nm to 1 000 nm;
+b) the measurement of the number-based dustiness index of respirable particles in the particle size range from about 10 nm to about 1 µm,

-d) the determination of the number-based emission rate of respirable particles in the size range from about 10 nm to 1 000 nm;
+c) the measurement of the number-based emission rate of respirable particles in the particle size range from about 10 nm to about 1 µm,

-e) the determination of the number size distribution of the released respirable aerosol in the size range from about 10 nm to 10 µm;
+d) the measurement of the number-based particle size distribution of the released respirable aerosol in the particle size range from about 10 nm to 10 µm,

-This European Standard is applicable to the testing of a wide range of bulk materials including nanomaterials in powder form.
+This document is applicable to the testing of a wide range of bulk materials including nanomaterials in powder form.

-NOTE 1 With slightly different configurations of the method specified in this European Standard, dustiness of a series of carbon nanotubes has been investigated ([5] to 10]).
+NOTE 1 With slightly different configurations of the method specified in this document, dustiness of a series of carbon nanotubes has been investigated ([5] to [10]).
 On the basis of this published work, it can be assumed that the vortex shaker method is also applicable to nanofibres and nanoplates.

-This European Standard is not applicable to millimetre-sized granules or pellets containing nano-objects in either unbound, bound uncoated and coated forms.
+This document is not applicable to millimetre-sized granules or pellets containing nano-objects in either unbound, bound uncoated and coated forms.

-NOTE 2 This comes from the configuration of the vortex shaker apparatus and the small test sample required.
-Eventually, if future work provides accurate and repeatable data demonstrating that this is possible, the intention is to revise the European Standard and to introduce this application.
+NOTE 2 The restrictions with regard to the application of the vortex shaker method on different kinds of nanomaterials result from the configuration of the vortex shaker apparatus as well as from the small size of the test sample required.
+Eventually, if future work will be able to provide accurate and repeatable data demonstrating that an extension of the method applicability is possible, the intention is to revise this document and to introduce further cases of method application.

-NOTE 3 As observed in the pre-normative research Project [4], the vortex shaker method specified in this European Standard provides a more energetic aerosolization than the rotating drum, the continuous drop and the small rotating drum specified in prEN 17199-2:2018 [1], prEN 17199-3:2018 [2] and prEN 17199-4:2018 [3], respectively.
-It can better simulate high energy dust dispersion operations or processes where vibration is applied or even describe a worst case scenario in a workplace, including the (non-recommended) practice of cleaning contaminated worker coveralls and dry work surfaces with compressed air.
+NOTE 3 As observed in the pre-normative research project [4], the vortex shaker method specified in this document provides a more energetic aerosolization than the rotating drum, the continuous drop and the small rotating drum methods specified in FprEN 17199 2 [1], FprEN 17199 3 [2] and FprEN 17199 4 [3], respectively.
+The vortex shaker method can better simulate high energy dust dispersion operations or processes where vibration or shaking is applied or even describe a worst case scenario in a workplace, including the (non-recommended) practice of cleaning contaminated worker coveralls and dry work surfaces with compressed air.

-NOTE 4 Currently no classification scheme in terms of dustiness indices or emission rates has been established according to te vortex shaker method.
-Eventually, when a large number of measurement data has been obtained, the intention is to revise the European Standard and to introduce such a classification scheme, if applicable.
+NOTE 4 Currently no classification scheme in terms of dustiness indices or emission rates has been established according to the vortex shaker method.
+Eventually, when a large number of measurement data has been obtained, the intention is to revise the document and to introduce such a classification scheme, if applicable.

 Exposition am Arbeitsplatz - Messung des Staubungsverhaltens von Schüttgütern, die Nanoobjekte oder Submikrometerpartikel enthalten oder freisetzen - Teil 5: Verfahren mit Vortex-Schüttler